Dhar01/Dhar01/README.md

 ### ⚡ Some Fun Facts about me ⚡

-I'm a huge football fan, supporting Liverpool and the only game I played till now is Fifa. ⚽
+I'm a huge football fan ⚽  supporting Liverpool and the only game I played till now is Fifa. ⚽

 UCL 2021-22 is on.. 🔥